 Alternatively, you could keep your Dachshund gated in a room with no furniture to avoid jumping up and down.

-4. Walking with a Collar or Harness
+4. Walking with a Harness

 5. Careful Handling